osquery/osquery/docs/wiki/installation/cli-flags.md

 A delay in seconds before the watchdog process starts enforcing memory and CPU utilization limits.
 The default value `60s` allows the daemon to perform resource intense actions, such as forwarding logs, at startup.

+`--enable_extensions_watchdog=false`

+By default the watchdog monitors extensions for improper shutdown, but NOT for performance and utilization issues.
+Enable this flag if you would like extensions to use the same CPU and memory limits as the osquery worker.
+This means that your extensions or third-party extensions may be asked to stop and restart during execution.

 `--utc=true`

 Attempt to convert all UNIX calendar times to UTC.